timmy11803/Netflix-EDA-Python-Project/README.md

 # Netflix Python EDA

 In this project I utilized exploratory data analysis to identify patterns and trends in Netflix user subscription data across multiple years.
-My main purpose was to get an idea of which shows had the longest shelf life and to analyze the correlations among them.
+My main purpose was to get an idea of which shows had the longest shelf life and to analyze the correlations among them, more specifically which shows were successful for more than the inital first season.

 ## Acknowledgements

  - [Dataset](https://github.com/timmy11803/Netflix-EDA-Python-Project/blob/81887e3372fee8b26eb73fe6cd89c100f630aa7b/netflix_titles.csv)

+## Business Problem:

+What makes Netflix's subscription based model so successful and why does usership continue to grow?
+How do they pick their database of shows and how do they attribute to Netflix's successful business model?

+## Skills:

+SQL: CTEs, Joins, Case, aggregate functions

+Python: Pandas, Matplotlib, Numpy, Writing functions, building a product funnel, statistics

 # Hi, I'm Timothy! 👋